max99x/crystal/README.md

 ## Grammar

-The repository includes a hand-optimized grammar.fcfg file in grammar.tat.gz.
+The repository includes a hand-optimized grammar file in `grammar.tat.gz`.
 This file is based on the result of the grammar building pipeline in the build folder.
 Some optimizations were added manually but the details of what happened that night have been lost.